 The principal objective of the Biology Program is to guide students towards an understanding of the basic and unifying principles of biology.
-Graduates of this program find employment primarily in education, in pharmaceutical or related industries, and in government agencies.
+Students graduating from this program find employment primarily in education, in pharmaceutical or related industries, and in government agencies.
 This program also prepares students for admission to medical and dental school, pharmacy PhD, and other health science programs.